 top of page

-Navigating your baby’s sleep schedule can feel like solving a puzzle with pieces that keep shifting.
+Navigating your infants sleep schedule can feel like solving a puzzle with pieces that keep shifting.
 Wondering why they aren’t taking these long two hour naps we keep reading about for this age?!
-If a baby is currently in the phase where they are taking multiple naps a day, you might be wondering how to optimize their sleep and when it’s time to transition to fewer naps.
-In this blog, we'll walk you through what a 4-nap schedule typically looks like, the age a baby is typically on this nap schedule, strategies to extend naps, and how to know when your baby is ready to move to a 3-nap schedule.
+If a baby is currently on multiple naps a day, you might be wondering how to get a more consistent rhythm and when it’s time to transition to fewer naps.
+Lets chat through what a 4-nap schedule typically looks like, typical age for this nap schedule, strategies to extend naps, and how to know when to move to a 3-nap schedule.

 A 4-nap schedule is common for younger babies, particularly those between 3 to 5 months old.
-During this period, babies are growing at a rapid rate and are still adjusting to the world outside the womb, and their sleep patterns are or have shifted significantly to sleep patterns more like ours.
+Babies are growing at a rapid rate, adjusting to the world outside the womb, and their sleep have shifted significantly to sleep patterns more like ours.
 They now sleep in all four stages of sleep at night compared to the two we see commonly in the early newborn stage.
-In addition, day sleep is still developing for your baby and they will likely need multiple shorter naps throughout the day to avoid becoming overtired, which can lead to crankiness and disrupted nighttime sleep.
+In addition, day sleep is still a work in progress and will see a variety of nap lengths throughout the day which is why we see 4 naps at this age.

 Wake Windows for 4 Nap Schedule: